bschnei/bens-haus/content/router.md

 ```
 ==> env default -a
 ```
-With a modern version of U-Boot, the only required configuration is to set the environment variable `bootcmd` to `bootflow scan`:
+If U-Boot was compiled with support for [Standard Boot](https://docs.u-boot.org/en/latest/develop/bootstd/index.html), the only required configuration is to set the environment variable `bootcmd` to `bootflow scan`:

 ```